fdileta/gitlab-dbt-project/extract/clari/src/README.md

 That means regardless of the quarter, a forecast is generated only, and for only **currently active** employees.
 Once an employee becomes inactive, it is no longer possible to retrieve their previously forecasted values from the API.

-Since backfills are discouraged, there is no mechanism provided to perform them.
+Since backfills are discouraged, there is no mechanism provided to retrieve data prior to the DAG start_date.

+Historical data (data before `FY23-Q4`) will instead be based on data obtained from the old `driveload` process.

 ### Daily DAG
 The Daily DAG has the following attributes:
 1. Calls the 'current week forecast' endpoint
+    - The reasoning behind using the current week forecast is to prevent needlessly including duplicates for that quarter.
-1. is scheduled to run daily at 8:00am UTC to ensure that the latest updates have been captured, but before the dbt-run has started.
+1. is scheduled to run daily at 8:00am UTC to ensure that the latest updates (discussed in more detail later section) have been captured, but before the dbt-run has started.
 1. The Daily DAG will use the `{{ execution_date }}` for the fiscal quarter, this will correspond to **yesterday's** fiscal quarter.

 ### Quarterly DAG